WHAT IS WATER ?

 When water in any form falls to Earth, it is called precipitation.
 Water regulates the Earth’s temperature and every living thing living on it depends on water for survival.

 Water is constantly moving between the atmosphere and the Earth’s surface in a process called the water cycle.
 But how does the water get into the air?.
 Here is how.

 WATER IN THE AIR !!!

-(1) Heat from the Sun causes water to evaporate from the surfaces of oceans, seas, lakes and rivers.
+(1) Heat from the Sun causes water to evaporate from the surface of oceans, seas, lakes and rivers.
 This turns the liquid water into water vapor in the atmosphere.

 (2) Plants release water into the air from their leaves, in a process called transpiration.
 After absorbing water from the Earth, the plants sweat water vapor through their leaves to stay cool.

 (3) Snow and ice can evaporate straight into water vapor gas, instead of melting and float off into the air.
 This process is called sublimation.

 (4) Water can also evaporate from damp land and soil.

 The water cycle gets its name from the movement of water around our planet.

 Water is constantly moving between the atmosphere and the Earth’s surface.
 As the Sun warms the water, the water turns into gas which rises to the sky, turning into clouds and falling back down again as raindrops.
 This rain flows back into seas, rivers and oceans and the process starts all over again.